cypherix93/Pokemon-GO-Scanner/README.md

 ### Thanks to:

-- [Armax's](https://github.com/Armax) project [Poké.io](https://github.com/Armax/Pokemon-GO-node-api), which is the core of my project.
+- [Armax's](https://github.com/Armax) project [Poké.io](https://github.com/Armax/Pokemon-GO-node-api), which is almost entirely the core of my project.
 I copied over most of the functionality to clean, organize, and port to Typescript for ease of extension.
 - [tejado](https://github.com/tejado) for the [Pokemon GO API library / demo](https://github.com/tejado/pgoapi).
 - [AHAAAAAAA](https://github.com/AHAAAAAAA/) for providing his [proof of conept](https://github.com/AHAAAAAAA/PokemonGo-Map/).